Zerbinati/commenter_pgn/README.md

 # How it works ?
 There are different ways to use this tool :<br>
 - with the bestmove mode, the engine will analyse the opponent's bestmove.<br>
-I advise you to set a delay per move (ex : duree_sec = 600 for an analysis of 10 minutes per move) so you should set prof_fixe = 0.<p>
+I advise you to set a delay per move (ex : duree_sec = 60 for an analysis of 1 minute per move) so you should set prof_fixe = 0.<p>

-- with the searchmoves mode, the engine will only analyse the played move (maybe it was not the bestmove).<br>
+- with the searchmoves mode, the engine will only analyse the played move.<br>
 I advise you to set a fixed depth (ex : prof_fixe = 40 for an analysis at D40 per move) so you should set duree_sec = 0.<p>

 During the analyses, we get few files :<br>